kvnang/frkennyang/src/posts/Biblical Foundation Mass/index.md

 > The next day [John the Baptist] saw Jesus coming toward him and declared, “Here is the Lamb of God who takes away the sin of the world!”
 (Jn 1:29).

-> And the angel said to me, “Write this: Blessed are those who are invited to the marriage supper of the Lamb.”
-(Re 19:9).
+> And the angel said to me, “Write this: Blessed are those who are invited to the marriage supper of the Lamb” (Re 19:9).

 #### "Lord, I am not worthy that you should enter under my roof, but only say the word and my soul shall be healed."